-Until your membership BlueCare Plus Select ends, and your new Medicare coverage begins, you must continue to get your medical items, services and prescription drugs through our plan.
+Until your membership ends, and your new Medicare coverage starts, you must continue to get your medical items, services and prescription drugs through our plan.

-- Continue to use our network providers to receive medical care. - Continue to use our network pharmacies or mail order to get your prescriptions filled. - If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).
+Continue to use our network providers to get medical care.

+- Continue to use our network pharmacies or mail order to get your prescriptions filled. - If you're hospitalized on the day your membership ends, your hospital stay will be covered by our plan until you're discharged (even if you're discharged after your new health coverage starts).

-SECTION 5 BlueCare Plus Select must end your membership in the plan in certain situations
+SECTION 5 BlueCare Plus Select must end our plan membership in certain situations